svelte-add/graphql-server/README.md

 * You [*cannot* use GraphQL subscriptions](https://github.com/babichjacob/svelte-add-graphql/issues/1).

+* You can apply *another* [Svelte Adder](https://github.com/babichjacob/svelte-adders) to your project for more functionality.

 ## 😵 Help!
 I have a question
 [Create an issue](https://github.com/babichjacob/svelte-add-graphql/issues/new) and I'll try to help.